cc24853/Final_Project_Documentation/README.md

 some hours spent searching on google, I learned vi is an interpreter that can be used for writing a driver.
 Using vi, I made two files, a .c file and a makefile.

+The code for the makefile I used is:
+`obj-m := <DRIVERNAME>.o`

+and the code to run this was:
+``make -c /usr/src/linux-headers-<CURRENTKERNELVERSION> M=`pwd` modules``

 A bit later, I found I needed root access in order to store the driver in the module libraries.

 #### Milestone C:
-Several days later of google diving and testing, I learn how to actually install the files using "insmod" and can remove modules with "rmmod."
+Several days later of google diving and testing, I learn how to actually install the files using "insmod" and can remove modules with `rmmod`.
 I also know now that of the files made during milestone A, the one with the .ko extension.
-I can also check if it is installed with lsmod | grep driver, but I need to install the driver first.
+I can also check if it is installed with `lsmod | grep driver`, but I need to install the driver first.

 After some hours using knowledge gained from an earlier tutorial assignment on the course, I learned about about linux to find the locations of where the files needed to go and how to launch them.
-For the version from milestone A, I found this by using uname -r to get the version type I am using. and successfully install the driver and uninstall it.
+For the version from milestone A, I found this by using `uname -r` to get the version type I am using. and successfully install the driver and uninstall it.
 Shortly later I found out how to move the .ko file to its home in the proper directory.